+Text description provided by the architects.
 Considered one of Arata Isozaki’s greatest masterpieces, the Museum of Modern Art, Gunma stands as a testimony to Isozaki’s architectural ideology and represents a summary of his achievements.
 The form is a conceptual statement about the museum as void and frame.

 Isozaki’s use of a pure cube makes the building weightless and dematerializes the architecture.
 No dimensions have hierarchy within the cube, and therefore stillness and repose is manifested within the structure.
-The equality of every member deteriorates the notion that any forces are acting upon the cubic forms, and the aluminum squares that mask the façade hide the structure to further allude to a weightless figure.
+The equality of every member deteriorates the notion that any forces are acting upon the cubic forms, and the aluminum squares that mask the facade hide the structure to further allude to a weightless figure.

 The cubic structure of the museum creates a three dimensional framework around every space, metaphorically isolating the art from the surrounding Gunma-no-mori Park.
 Just as a frame isolates a picture from its context, the spatial frame of the museum detaches the interior spaces from the landscape and devotes them only to the art.

 At the far end of the hall lies a marble sculpture resembling a series of steps; however they are too large to climb.
 As the wall to one’s right converges into the distance, the skewed edge and disproportioned size of the sculpture grabs the perspective and throws it back on the viewer.
 This single dynamic experience of the museum’s spatial grid portrays the dramatic concept that each space is a stage for the artwork.

 Designing an additional B:A division to the form would have fulfilled the symmetry, however stage two in 1994 broke that symmetry.
 Isozaki could not add two more sections to the west side of the museum due to site restrictions, and instead added only one 12m cube to the equation.
-This cube holds a rotated theatre on the second floor that breaks through the glass façade and counteracts the symmetry produced by the patterned façade.
+This cube holds a rotated theatre on the second floor that breaks through the glass facade and counteracts the symmetry produced by the patterned facade.